The Price of Incentivizing Exploration: A Characterization via Thompson Sampling and Sample Complexity: Incentivized Exploration via Thompson Sampling

 Next, suppose $A_t=i$.
 The crucial claim is that $\E^{t+1}[\mu_i]$ and $\Pr^{t+1}[A^*=i]$ are increasing in the time-$t$ reward while $\Pr^{t+1}[A^*=j]$ is decreasing in the time-$t$ reward.
 Indeed, Corollary~\ref{cor:1sampledom} and Lemma~\ref{lem:mlr} in the Appendix imply that the conditional distribution of $\mu_i$ is stochastically increasing in the time-$t$ reward.
 Observing that the event $\{A^*=j\}$ is decreasing in the value of $\mu_i$ now implies the claim.
 Note that this argument crucially uses both the Bernoulli reward assumption and the fact that we have bandit feedback and independent arms.

 Next, recall the FKG inequality (see Appendix~\ref{app:tools}): if $f,g$ are increasing functions of the same variable then they are positively correlated, i.e. $\E[fg]\geq\E[f]\E[g]$.
-We set $f=\E^{t+1}[\mu_i]$ and $g=\Pr^{t+1}[A^*=i]$ and apply FKG conditionally on $\mF_t$, where both $f$ and $g$ are viewed as functions of the time-$t$ reward.
+We set $f=\E^{t+1}[\mu_i]$ and $g=\Pr^{t+1}[A^*=i]$ and apply FKG conditionally on $\mF_t$ and $A_t$, interpreting both $f$ and $g$ as functions of the time-$t$ reward.
 Then